-I. God-centered conversion: Let's see the biblical basis in Ephesians 2:1-10...
+I. Let's consider the beauty of sovereign grace in Ephesians 2:1-10.

-When we open what we call the book of Ephesians, we're actually opening a letter that the apostle Paul wrote to a church in the city of Ephesus (1:1).
+When we open what we call the book of Ephesians, we're looking at a letter that the apostle Paul wrote to a church in the city of Ephesus (1:1).
 So this instruction is for Christians.
 These are people who had experienced God's saving work in their lives, most of them under Paul's ministry five to seven years earlier (see Acts 19:8-10).

 This was a good church.
-They had good elders (we meet them in Acts 20).
+They had good elders (we met them in Acts 20 in last week's message).
 They'd received good teaching from Paul and others (Acts 19:10 says Paul taught them daily for two years).
 But even good churches need reminders.
 And that's what this letter is full of, reminders.